Skip to content

 Pension funds must meet defined benefit payouts regardless of market conditions.
 A severe drawdown pushes a plan deeper into underfunded status and attracts regulatory attention.
 Endowments and foundations fund programs from their portfolios.
 A sharp decline forces either a cut to grants or spending from a reduced base.
 Family offices managing multigenerational wealth face a 67% required gain just to recover from a 40% drawdown.

-But this is not only an institutional problem.
+But this isn’t only an institutional problem.
 Anyone with a meaningful portfolio faces the same math.
 If you have $5 million in equities and a 40% crash turns it into $3 million, you need that 67% gain too.
-And your real exposure is larger than your brokerage account.
-Your home equity, your career concentration in a single industry, your illiquid holdings.
-A market crash often hits all of them at the same time.
-The correlation spike that breaks institutional diversification breaks personal diversification in exactly the same way.
+Your real exposure is larger than your brokerage account.
+Home equity, career concentration in a single industry, illiquid holdings.
+A market crash often hits all of them simultaneously.
+The correlation spike that breaks institutional diversification breaks personal diversification the same way.

-The common thread is simple: if a large drawdown would force you to change how you live, spend, or invest, the cost of protection is worth evaluating against the cost of going without.
+The common thread: if a large drawdown would force you to change how you live, spend, or invest, the cost of protection is worth evaluating against the cost of going without.

 Simple to Sophisticated: A Wide Spectrum

-Tail hedging is not one strategy.
+Tail hedging isn’t one strategy.
 It spans a range from basic put buying to multi-asset systematic programs, including dedicated tail risk funds and custom-built programs.
 At the simple end, you purchase out-of-the-money puts on a benchmark index on a rolling basis.
 Transparent and easy to explain to a board.
-At the sophisticated end, you have dynamic programs that adjust positioning based on volatility surfaces, use conditional entry signals, and hedge across equities, rates, and credit simultaneously.
+At the sophisticated end, dynamic programs adjust positioning based on volatility surfaces, use conditional entry signals, and hedge across equities, rates, and credit simultaneously.

 The Cost Question

-Framed differently: you are spending 0.5% per year to avoid a 50% drawdown that takes three to seven years to recover from.
-The math on that trade is not close.
+Framed differently: you’re spending 0.5% per year to avoid a 50% drawdown that takes three to seven years to recover from.
+Not close.

 Program design choices determine where on the cost spectrum you land.
 The chapter on designing a tail hedge program covers strike selection, tenor, sizing, and roll schedules in detail.
 The most common cost-related errors, like overpaying for near-money protection or abandoning programs after calm periods, are covered in common mistakes.
 Key terms like convexity, carry, and crisis alpha are defined in the glossary.